alexeikud/identidog/README.md

 # Identidog - A Dog Breed Identification App

-This is the main repository for my dog identification app - Identidog.
+This is the main repository for my app Identidog.

 ![app_screenshot](walkthrough_imgs/app_screenshot.jpg)